-Figure 4-33: Module pop-up menu
+Figure 4-33: Operations from the main window (left) and module pop-up menu (right)

 4.3.2.1.
 Module list

 Accessing to this functionality from the main menu or from the repository, the system will show a list of modules known by the system.
 Figure 4-34 shows an example of the window that appears upon its selection.
 Users can select a certain version of a module and perform the operations in the toolbar.